JackV2020/Collection_Manager/README.md

   - build audio collections from your albums
     - an album is a (sub-)folder with audio files
-    - a collection is like a playlist but has own files in a seperate folder
+    - a collection is like a playlist but has own files in a separate folder
   - play your audio files, collections and albums
   - play these anywhere you want, PC, tablet, phone and via bluetooth on your car speakers
   - when you have Sonos: